 - Find the Cording.
 Weave it in and out through the grommets.

 - The two front tails can simply be tied into a bow, the tails cut to length, and the tail ends knotted.

 - Or, you can use a large cord lock as a slider.
 This is the option we chose.

 - Make sure your cord lock is large enough to accommodate both cords.
 Our trick was to tape the ends together as tightly as possible in order to create a single end from our double cord.

-- Insert this taped-together end through the cord lock, holding the lock open as wide as possible and inserting the cording as if screwing it in.
-You need to get just far enough through it order to be able to grab the protruding end with tweasers or hemostats.
+- Insert this taped-together end through the cord lock, holding the lock open as wide as possible and inserting the Cording as if screwing it in.
+You need to get just far enough through it order to be able to grab the protruding end with tweezers or hemostats.

 - Once pulled though the cords squish into one another and the cord lock easily slides up and down.

 - As with the bow option above, we recommend cutting the tails to your preferred length, then knotting the tail ends.
 A dab of Seam sealant below the knots helps prevent fraying.